jrx/vault-k8s-ns-tf/README.md

 The scenario is very loosely based on the HashiCorp SEA/LOB structure, within which there are two teams - Solutions Architecture (sa) and Solutions Engineering (se).

 A Kubernetes cluster is aligned to each LOB and shared across multiple teams.
-Three applications, janapp, saraapp and janapp, are managed by the sa team and deployed on the cluster.
+Three applications, janapp, saraapp and adrianapp, are managed by the sa team and deployed on the cluster.
 Secrets need to be accessed by the applications in the following situations:

-* The secret at `sea/secret/sea-secret` should be accessible by any app that is a member of the sea LOB.
+* The secret at `sea/secret/sea` should be accessible by any app that is a member of the sea LOB.
-* The secret at `sea/secret/sa/secret/sa-team-secret` should only be accessible by any app that is a member of the sea team.
+* The secret at `sea/sa/secret/sa-team-secret` should only be accessible by any app that is a member of the sea team.
-* The secret at `sea/secret/sa/secret/sa-app-secrets/{appname}-app-secret` should only be accessible by that given app.
+* The secret at `sea/sa/secret/sa-app-secrets/{appname}` should only be accessible by that given app.

 ### Architecture